Profound Review 2026: Pricing, Features & Honest Verdict

 The competitive benchmarking goes well beyond mention counts.
 Profound shows which specific competitor URLs get cited, on which engines, and what share of category responses go to them versus you.
 That citation share metric is the kind of number you can put in a quarterly deck and track over time.

-We found the citation velocity tracking especially useful — it flags when a competitor's AI visibility is growing quickly, so you can investigate and respond before they're entrenched.
+We found the citation velocity tracking especially useful.
+It flags when a competitor's AI visibility is growing quickly, so you can investigate and respond before they're entrenched.
 For multi-brand enterprises, it also catches internal cannibalization: your own brand properties competing against each other for the same AI citations, which is a blind spot without this level of data.

 Where Profound falls short